AlexxIT/XiaomiGateway3/README.md

 With the following settings the operation of the gateway may be **unstable**: different subnets, closed ping to router, Wi-Fi channel 40MHz, WPA3.

-# Zigbee and BLE performance table
+# Statistics table

 ![](zigbee_table.png)

 1. To enable stats sensors go to:

-   > Configuration > Integrations > Xiaomi Gateway 3 > Options > Zigbee and BLE performance data
+   > Configuration > Integrations > Xiaomi Gateway 3 > Options > Add statistic sensors

 2. Install [Flex Table](https://github.com/custom-cards/flex-table-card) from HACS